nix-community/pyproject.nix/doc/src/build.md

 Dependency propagation is inherently incompatible with cyclic dependencies.
 In nixpkgs this is commonly worked around by patching packages in various ways.

+### Binary wrapping

+Nixpkgs Python builders uses wrappers for Python executables in `bin/`, these set environment variables `NIX_PYTHONPATH` & friends
+This is picked up by the interpreter using a [sitecustomize.py](https://docs.python.org/3/library/site.html#module-sitecustomize) in the system `site-packages` directory.

+This means that any Python programs executing another child Python interpreter using `sys.executable` will have it's modules lost on import, as `sys.executable` isn't pointing to the environment created by `withPackages`.

 ## Solution presented by pyproject.nix's builders

 The solution is to decouple the runtime dependency graph from the build time one, by putting runtime dependencies in [passthru](https://nixos.org/manual/nixpkgs/unstable/#chap-passthru):